 New Nordic dining with an Estonian twist.

 Spruce shoots, wild mushrooms, grated green pine cones, orange sea buckthorn berries, and linden flower jelly can all be found creatively used in this cooking revolution.
-And don’t be surprised when spiced Baltic spratz, dark rye bread and plenty of fish and game make appearances.
+And don’t be surprised when spiced Baltic sprats, dark rye bread, and plenty of fish and game make appearances.
 Traditional food preservation techniques have also been embraced again, so expect lots of pickling, salting, smoking, pickling, and drying.

 The perfect dining experience and only by a stroke of rather serendipitous luck did we find ourselves here – with another restaurant close by being booked out.
 There is a lesson here: In Tallinn, book your favorite restaurants in advance, or you will miss out.